react-cosmos/react-cosmos/docs/next.md

 Ideally we would call the `dev` and `build` Next.js commands programatically.
 But I don't know if Next.js supports this at the moment.
 There is a [Custom Server](https://nextjs.org/docs/pages/building-your-application/configuring/custom-server) API but I'm not sure if it works with the App Router architecture and the build part is missing.

 In the meantime we can remove the `/cosmos` page from the _out_ dir when deploying our app.
-Another options is a monorepo with a main Next.js app and a Cosmos Next.js app.
+Another option is a monorepo with a main Next.js app and a Cosmos Next.js app.

 > _If you or someone you know has Next.js expertise please don't be shy and reach out.
 Any help here is appreciated!_